coezbay/TestPrepWeb/README.md

 - **Images for task statements**: Added the capability to use images for task statements.
 - **Indicator for active task**: Mark the active/displayed task on the map.
 - **Implement Dark Mode**: Introduce Dark Mode to protect the eyes.
+- **Insight into other answer options**: Following the example of ISTQB® exams, content from the glossary and curriculum has been incorporated, providing added value for learners by also showing incorrect answer options.
+This feature should be considered for other tests as well.

 ### Items to be Done